 Did you know that you can roast a turkey for Thanksgiving a day ahead of time, carve it, refrigerate it overnight, and then reheat it to juicy perfection on Thanksgiving Day?
 This wonderful method ensures a moist and flavorful bird and is much easier on the cook.
 It is especially nice if you aren't very confident in your carving skills and would rather not do it in front of an audience, or if you have a small kitchen with just one oven.

-This is also a great idea if you have a lot of people coming and want to make sure you have enough turkey.
-Roast one on the big day and have this one waiting in the fridge!
+This is also a great idea if you have a lot of people coming and want to make sure you have enough turkey—roast one on the big day and have this one waiting in the fridge!

+First, cut down between one breast and one leg, then pull and twist the leg to pop it out of the joint.
 Keep cutting until the leg and thigh come free.
-Cut the leg away from the thigh.
+Then cut the leg away from the thigh.
 Put the drumstick and pieces of thigh meat into the roasting pan.

-Cut the breast away from the bird, then slice it crosswise, keeping some skin on each piece.
+Next, cut the breast away from the bird, then slice it crosswise, keeping some skin on each piece.